Associação Social e Esportiva Sada

 Sada Cruzeiro Vôlei is a Brazilian professional volleyball team based in Contagem, Minas Gerais, Brazil.
-They compete in the Brazilian Superliga and were the champions in the 2011–12, 2013–14 and 2014–15 seasons.
-In 2012, 2014 and 2016 won the South American Championship.
+They have five titles in the FIVB Men's Club World Volleyball Championship, tied with Italy's Trentino Itas as the most successful men's teams in volleyball history.
+At national and continental levels, they compete in the Brazilian Superliga, with nine titles and won a record of 11 times the South American Championships.

 History

 Founded in 2006 in Betim, part of the Belo Horizonte metropolitan area in the state of Minas Gerais, Sada merged with Cruzeiro in 2009 and is now based in neighbouring Contagem.

 The volleyball team was founded in 2006 as "Sada Betim" and had the Grupo Sada as the main sponsor.
 Throughout the years, Sada, the company based in Betim, Minas Gerais, has become responsible for managing the "Club", and in 2008 the "Associação Social e Esportiva Sada" was created.

 In 2009 the partnership with Cruzeiro Esporte Clube, a traditional Brazilian football club was formalized, and the team gained one of the largest volleyball fan-bases in the country driven by Cruzeiro's about eight million supporters.

 Sada Cruzeiro is the only Brazilian volleyball club to ever win the FIVB Volleyball Men's Club World Championship.